 The Advising Center in Bldg.
 7 coordinates campus-wide advising services, provides referral services, and assigns faculty advisors to students.
 Academic advisors are available by appointment or on a drop-in basis.
 The Center also provides information on transfer requirements for students planning to pursue degrees at four-year colleges and universities.
+For more information call 253.566.6091.

 Gig Harbor students may also call the Gig Harbor Campus at 253.460.2424 for advising information.